-Tiburon processes the typical small development (for example, a new single-family or two-family home) in three to four months from application to building permit approval submittal.
-This is due to the efficiency of a small-town government, the lack of an application backlog, and the fact that most public facilities are already in place.
+Tiburon processes the typical small development (for example, a new single-family or two-family home) in three to four months from application to building permit submittal.
 Single-family housing development applications generally take less time to review than multi-family proposals.
 When proposed single family developments are in conformity with the General Plan and existing zoning, it is possible to process the required applications within several months.
-Some Nnew single-family and multifamily development proposals are subject to Design Review, unless ministerial review is required under state law.
+New single-family and multifamily development proposals are subject to Design Review, unless ministerial review is required under state law.
 Major projects may also require an EIR.